cryptonector/ctp/README.md

 The two implementations have slightly different characteristics.

- - One implementation ("slot pair") has O(1) reads and writes.
+ - One implementation ("slot pair") has O(1) lock-less and spin-less reads and O(1) serialized writes.

-   But readers call free() and the value destructor, and, sometimes have to signal a potentially-waiting writer -- a blocking operation, though on uncontended resources.
+   But readers call free() and the value destructor, and, sometimes have to signal a potentially-waiting writer -- a blocking operation, though on an uncontended resource (so not really blocking, but it does involve a system call).

    This implementation has a pair of slots, one containing the "current" value and one containing the "previous"/"next" value.
 Writers make the